cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C1_Getting-Started_JavaScript/Class/NOTES.md

 - Make the background a different color
 - Change the navbar links
-- Try to create a new variable and place it in on the page
+- Try to create a new variable and place it on the page
 - Be creative and explore

 ---